Jayanth49/ML_Algorthims/Deep_Learning/Optimization/optimization.md

 - Almost all optimization problems arising in deep learning are *nonconvex*

--
+- skipped as will do this along with  Course....Skipped